swiftlang/swift-evolution/proposals/nnnn-trailing-comma-lists.md

 }
 ```

-Generic `where` clauses for initializers and functions in protocol declaration:
+Generic `where` clauses for initializers and functions in a protocol declaration:

 ```swift
 protocol Foo {